 - Text quality scoring – See how well your text is written in real-time with a quality score ranging from 0 to 100 percent.

 - And, if you want more advanced style and typography suggestions, enable Picky Mode to get even more learning opportunities.

 This open-source grammar and spell checker won’t teach you a language directly but it will help you fix grammatical errors and make suggestions based on your sentence structure.
 In effect, it will help improve your written communication skills.
 And after all, language is about communication.

 LanguageTool works with Spanish, English, German, French, and Portuguese.

 Another free tool with a Premium level plan.
 Most users will not need to upgrade.
-Works as a Chrome extension and a web-based grammar and spelling checker.
+It works as a Chrome extension and as a web-based grammar and spelling checker.